If anyone needs to book a holiday this January, its poor old Chris Grayling.

-Needless to say that such thrift is a false economy and can come back to bite with a vengence.
+Needless to say that such thrift is a false economy and can come back to bite with a vengeance.
 Your T&Cs are your first line of defence against any kind of claim from your customer.
 They usually need tailoring so that they accurately reflect how your business operates in practice.
-Heaven forbid you find yourself up in the docks, trying to defend your cancellation policy as industry standard when your contract actually says “Delivery in 30 minutes or it’s free”.
+Heaven forbid you find yourself up in the docks, trying to defend your cancellation policy as industry-standard when your contract actually says “Delivery in 30 minutes or it’s free”.

 These new rules wrought profound changes to the way many travel businesses operate, affecting how they collect payments, protect customers, process data and charge for cancellations.

 If you’re looking for a new year’s resolution, then reviewing your T&Cs would be a good place to start.
-Coincidentally, my new year’s resolutions is to cut down on takeaways.
+Coincidentally, my new year’s resolution is to cut down on takeaways.
 Happy new year!

 Written by Martin Alcock for TTG Magazine’s 10 January 2019 edition.